labex-labs/open-source-labs/css/30-seconds-of-css/lab-shape-separator/intro.md

 # Introduction

-In this lab, we will explore how to create a separator between two blocks using an SVG shape in CSS.
-We will use the `::after` pseudo-element to create the separator and set its background image to an SVG shape.
-We will also learn how to set the color of the separator using the `background` property of the parent element.
-This lab will help you add visual interest to your web designs by creating a stylish separator.
+In this lab, we will be exploring how to create a shape separator using CSS.
+The separator will use an SVG shape to visually divide two different blocks.
+By using the `::after` pseudo-element and setting the parent element's background color, we can easily customize the separator to match the overall design of our webpage.
+This lab will provide hands-on experience in creating a visually appealing and functional separator using CSS.